-I posted the drawn canvas on Facebook just to get other’s thoughts and I wasn’t surprised by people’s reaction into thinking it was something religious or “higher” than our human realm.
+I posted the drawn canvas on Facebook just to get others’ thoughts and I wasn’t surprised by people’s reaction to thinking it was something religious or “higher” than our human realm.
 I knew it wasn’t what they were thinking, but yet, it was truly something more than I even thought it was to become.

 I painted the feet and knew it had to be of African descent or even Arabian.
 Just as I was completing that portion and as I was starting on the hands, I knew instinctively that each figure must represent a color of all the human races.
 Each had to represent a race from mankind.
 Mankind can be divided into 5 races, “Aethiopian or Black”, “Caucasian or White”, “Mongolian or Yellow”, “American or Red”, and “Malayan or Brown”.